WordPress Installation on Debian 12 with the LAMP Stack and PHP 8

 Query OK, 1 row affected (0.001 sec)

-Create the user for the database:
+User creation for the database:

 MariaDB [(none)]> CREATE USER 'fjcd-wordpress'@'localhost' IDENTIFIED BY 'tu_contraseña';